ravibpatel/AutoUpdater.NET/README.md

 ### Current version detection

-AutoUpdater.NET uses Assembly version to determine the current verison of the application.
+AutoUpdater.NET uses Assembly version to determine the current version of the application.
 You can update it by going to Properties of the project as shown in following screenshot.

 ![How to change assembly version of your .NET application?](https://rbsoft.org/images/assembly-version.png)